HAPPY PIERCINGS = HAPPY YOU!

 -

-Navel (Belly Button) Piercing: 6 months to 1 year
+Nipple Piercing: 6 months to 12 months

 Healing times vary for everyone, so listen to your body and don’t rush the process!
 Be sure to follow your aftercare routine and check in with me if anything feels off.